Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Introduction

-The formation of BICs has been demonstrated in photonic and acoustic systems using various mechanisms~\cite{Marinica2008May,Hein2008Jun,Lyapina2015Oct,Koshelev2019Jun,Huang2021Aug,Deriy2022Feb,Krasikova2024Aug}.
-One of these mechanisms involves coupling between discrete scatterers (particles) arranged in subwavelength lattices (so-called metasurfaces).
-The electromagnetic (in the case of photonic or microwave systems) or acoustic (in the case of acoustic systems) lattice-induced coupling can lead to the formation of a nonradiant eigenmode if the lattice constant is smaller than the wavelength in the background.
-In such a situation, a lattice eigenmode can radiate only in two directions determined by its in-plane Bloch wave vector $\mathbf{k}_{\parallel}$.
-If the far field of the mode vanishes in these two directions, the mode is commonly referred to as a symmetry-protected (or $\Gamma$-point) BIC for $\mathbf{k}_{\parallel} = \bm{0}$, and as an accidental (or parametric) BIC for $\mathbf{k}_{\parallel} \neq \bm{0}$~\cite{Sadrieva2019Sep}.
-However, this distinction is not exclusive, and accidental BICs have also been shown to be accessible in photonic systems when $\mathbf{k}_{\parallel} = \bm{0}$~\cite{Bulgakov2017Dec,Xiao2022May,Kostyukov2022Feb,allayarov2024anapole}.
-One of the approaches involves the formation of a nonradiant state due to the desctructive interference of multipoles with the same parity (symmetry with respect to the inversion $\mathbf{r} \to -\mathbf{r} $)~\cite{allayarov2024anapole}.
+The formation of BICs has been demonstrated in photonic and acoustic systems using various mechanisms~\cite{Marinica2008May,Hein2008Jun,Lyapina2015Oct,Koshelev2019Jun,Huang2021Aug,Deriy2022Feb,Krasikova2024Aug,He2025Jul}.
+One of these mechanisms involves coupling between discrete scatterers (particles) arranged in subwavelength biperiodic lattices, also referred to as \textit{metasurfaces}.
+The electromagnetic (in photonic or microwave systems) or acoustic (in acoustic systems) lattice-induced coupling can lead to the formation of a nonradiant eigenmode if the lattice constant is smaller than the wavelength in the background.
+In such a situation, a lattice eigenmode can radiate only in directions determined by its in-plane Bloch wave vector $\mathbf{k}_{\parallel}$.
+If the far field of the mode vanishes in these directions, the mode is commonly referred to as a symmetry-protected (or $\Gamma$-point) BIC for $\mathbf{k}_{\parallel} = \bm{0}$, and as an accidental (or parametric) BIC for $\mathbf{k}_{\parallel} \neq \bm{0}$~\cite{Sadrieva2019Sep}.
+However, this distinction is not exclusive, and accidental BICs have also been shown to occur in photonic systems at $\mathbf{k}_{\parallel} = \bm{0}$~\cite{Bulgakov2017Dec,Xiao2022May,Kostyukov2022Feb,allayarov2024anapole}.
+One approach involves forming a nonradiant state through destructive interference of multipoles with the same parity (symmetry with respect to inversion $\mathbf{r} \to -\mathbf{r}$)~\cite{allayarov2024anapole}.